 Walking may not be the first image that comes to mind when you think about meditation.
 However, the simple act of putting one foot in front of the other can be a spiritual practice that enables you to be in the moment and connect with yourself.
 Depending on how you choose to practice your walking meditation, this ritual can energize or calm you—it’s up to you to create the type of experience that you need.
-“Walking at sunrise or sunset can be a particularly beautiful and sacred time of day,” says Julie Haber, M.Div, director of spirituality at Canyon Ranch in Tucson.
+“Walking at sunrise or sunset can be a particularly beautiful and sacred time of day,” says Julie Haber, M.Div, senior spiritual wellness provider at Canyon Ranch in Tucson.
 “You can choose to walk when you are inspired to walk, or when you feel stuck or frustrated in some way.
 Sometimes walking with intention and purpose is what helps shift us into optimism and helps move difficult energies.”

 Haber suggests leaving your phone at home or putting it on silent if you bring it along.
 Take the time you need—or have—and make the most of it.
 “You may just need 10 minutes.
 The more often you can make this a regular practice, the more beneficial it can be,” notes Haber.